Region-free explicit model predictive control for linear systems on Hilbert spaces: The discrete-time MPC formulation

-makes sense; here $u_n\in U$ is the \emph{input} at the discrete time step $n$ and $x_n\in X$ is the \emph{state} at time $n$.
-The objective is to steer $x_n$ in \eqref{eq:discrPlant} to zero in such a way that the following quadratic cost functional is minimized:
+where $u_n\in U$ is the \emph{input} at the discrete time step $n$ and $x_n\in X$ is the \emph{state} at time $n$.
+The objective is to steer $x_n$ in \eqref{eq:discrPlant} to zero in such a way that a quadratic cost functional of the following form is minimized:

+for some appropriate weights $Q,M,R,V$ and some arbitrarily fixed $u_{-1}\in U$, say $u_{-1}=0$, while satisfying some affine constraints on the input $u$ and the state $x$, which we denote by $\sbm{x_n\\u_{n-1}\\u_n}\in\cW$ for $n=0,1,\ldots$.
+In the optimal control problem \eqref{eq:discrPlant}--\eqref{eq:infhoriz}, the initial state $x_0$ is given, and the optimization variable is the control signal $\{u_n\}_{n=0}^\infty$.
+The optimization problem \eqref{eq:J}--\eqref{eq:Jconstr} below should be interpreted analogously.